jjvanzon/Circular-Language-Spec/constructs-drafts/peels.md

 or

-- lines would obscure the picture.
+- lines might obscure the picture.

 or